top of page

 From garage to barn

-Initially, it operated out of a double garage and shed in Bexleyheath but after just five years the work had to look for larger premises.
+Initially, it operated out of a double garage and shed in Bexleyheath, but after just five years the work had to look for larger premises.

-In response to an article in the Baptist Times, Bill and Beryl Dewhurst offered the use of a barn on their farm on the outskirts of Ipswich.
-Thurleston Lodge Farm became the new home of TWAM and a regular work team was established.
-Initially, it was monthly, then weekly and soon daily.
+In response to an article in The Baptist Times, Bill and Beryl Dewhurst offered the use of a barn on their farm on the outskirts of Ipswich.
+Thurleston Lodge Farm became the new home of TWAM, and a regular work team was established.
+Initially, it was monthly, then weekly, and soon daily.

 From barn to warehouse

-After much prayer, the TWAM board were led to take a twenty-year lease on a unit, on Hadleigh Road Industrial Estate in Ipswich.
+After much prayer, the TWAM board were led to take a twenty-year lease on a unit on Hadleigh Road Industrial Estate in Ipswich.
 This gave just over 6700 square feet of floor space, which increased by a further 1000 square feet when a mezzanine floor was added over the workshop area.

-Just two years into the lease the owner offered TWAM the opportunity to purchase the property, which we were able to do for £270,000.
+Just two years into the lease, the owner offered TWAM the opportunity to purchase the property, which we were able to do for £270,000.
 Appeals raised over £185,000 with a bank loan covering the remainder.
 This was quickly paid off.

 The next major step in our history